Miguel Enríquez (privateer): Later years

+That same year, Abadía judged the Mendizábal administration and ordered the incarceration of the former governor, basing his entire case on the complaints of Pozo.
+Enríquez was also involved in the prosecution, which focused on his supposed debts.
+He tried to provide his own documentation, but the governor declined.
 In May 1735, Vicente died, filling the former privateer with guilt.
 Attempting to escape the administration of Abadía, Enríquez took refuge in the Convent of Santo Tomás on October 30, 1735.
-He remained there after hearing rumors that he was going to be jailed at El Morro.
+He remained there after hearing rumors that he was going to be jailed at Castillo San Felipe del Morro.
 However, even there the governor pursued him.
 Abadía requested permission to obtain a search warrant and check if Enríquez had taken any wealth there.
 All of the rooms were rummaged, but nothing of worth was found.
 Despite this, Abadía confiscated Enríquez's correspondence.
 Incredulous, the former privateer requested a certification for the search warrant.
 Between 1735 and 1737, Enríquez wrote to Phillip V six times requesting an independent prosecutor that could launch a neutral investigation.
 He also offered to reorganize the now scattered privateers.
 However, the king never replied directly and the only response, issued by the Council of the Indies, informed him that they did not consider that action convenient.
 From that moment onwards, Enríquez only wrote to detail his misery and to request the payment of an old debt.

 During the following years, his only contact to the outside world was through the Dominican friars.
 To Enríquez's chagrin, Abadía had unusual longevity in the office of governor, with the Crown granting him time beyond the stipulated five years.
 In 1740, the Council of the Indies revised Mendizábal's case and issued a declaration restoring his honor and rank.
 However, they never did the same for Enríquez, despite being charged as a supposed accomplice of the former governor.
 Most of his friend eventually left, only Paris and the members of the Church remained besides him.
 On June 29, 1743, Abadía died while still in office.
 Five months afterwards, Enríquez died a sudden death.
 After receiving the Extreme Unction, his body was laid to rest in a mass grave as a charity, since he was penniless and nobody paid for a burial.
 Only Paris and Rosa Enríquez, his unrecognized daughter who would later claim that he had been poisoned, mourned his death.